mmajewsk/Tonic/README.md

 ```

 This should run the Tonic with connected Video feed and active steering.
-The steering is only active when you have clicked into the window with the feed.
+The steering (WASD keys only!) is only active when you have clicked into the window with the feed.
 You can run Tonic with any number of options specified in the help menu.
 Altough, **to run SLAM you have to run it with Imu** (`-i`).